DOÑANA & EXTREMADURA

 A detailed itinerary of this tour

 Meet and welcome at the airport of Sevilla heading towards the charming village of El Rocio.
 Today we will dedicate part of the day looking at the main marsh of the National Park known as Madre de las Marismas.
-We will be looking for Greater Flamingos, Eurasian Spoonbills, Crested Coot, Red-crested Pochard, Black Kite and waders on migration.
-Dinner and accommodation in Doñana.
+We will be looking for Greater Flamingos, Eurasian Spoonbills, Crested (Red-knobbed) Coot, Red-crested Pochard, Black Kite and waders on migration.
+Dinner and accommodation at our hotel in Doñana.

 Breakfast at our hotel.
-Today we will go right into the heart of the Natural Park along a sandy road that leads to the visitor centre named in honour of the naturalist Jose Antonio Valverde.
-In the surrounding fields and wetlands, it is possible to find species such as Purple Swamphen, Hen Harrier, Common Cranes, Glossy Ibis and perhaps the first Squacco and Purple Herons arriving from their winter headquarters.
-We will make several stops along the journey before reaching the visitor centre to see other typical species of the open fields such as Lesser Short-toed Larks, Stone Curlew or Pin-tailed Sandgrouse.
-Dinner and accommodation in Doñana.
+Today we will drive right into the heart of the Natural Park along a sandy road that leads to the visitor centre named in honour of the naturalist Jose Antonio Valverde.
+In the surrounding fields and wetlands, it is possible to find species such as Purple (Western) Swamphen, Hen Harrier, Glossy Ibis and certainly Squacco and Purple Herons arriving from their winter headquarters.
+We will make several stops along the journey before reaching the visitor centre to see other typical species of the open fields such as Lesser (Mediterranean) Short-toed Larks, Stone Curlew (Eurasian Thick-knee) or Pin-tailed Sandgrouse.
+Dinner and accommodation in our hotel.

 Today we will visit the Odiel Marshes Nature Reserve.
 Placed next to the town of Huelva this reserve has become the first place where Ospreys have bred again in mainland Spain.
-The narrow road that leads to the lighthouse of the breakwater known as Juan Carlos I provides excellent opportunities for seeing different species of gulls and Audouin’s is surely the most attractive amongst them all .
-Additionally, we have good chances for Mediterranean Gull, Stone Curlew, Whimbrel, Caspian Tern and maybe some local rarities.
-If time allows we will explore the public areas near El Rocío visiting some of the most popular spots of the National Park: La Rocina, El Acebuche and El Acebrón all are well known places for birding locally.
+The narrow road that leads to the lighthouse of the breakwater known as Juan Carlos I provides excellent opportunities for seeing different species of gulls and Audouin’s is surely the most attractive amongst them all.
+Additionally, we have good chances for Mediterranean Gull, Eurasian Curlew, Whimbrel, Caspian Tern and maybe some local rarities.
+If time allows we will explore the public areas near El Rocío visiting some of the most popular spots of the National Park: La Rocina, El Acebuche and El Acebrón all are well known places for Iberian Chiffchaff.
 Apart from its rich bird life, Doñana is home to the second population of the most threatened feline in the world: the Iberian Lynx.
 Accommodation in Doñana.

 Monfragüe will undoubtedly offer us some of the highlights of the trip.
 An impressive community of raptors breed within its almost 18,000 hectares.
-Although Griffon Vultures are the commonest bird of prey in the park with around 600 pairs breeding, we will also have good chances for watching Eurasian Black Vulture, Spanish Imperial Eagles (maybe first arriving Short-toed and Booted Eagles), both Black and Red Kites, and the odd looking Egyptian Vulture.
+Although Griffon Vultures are the commonest bird of prey in the park with around 600 pairs breeding, we will also have good chances for watching Eurasian Black (Cinereous) Vulture, Spanish Imperial Eagles, Short-toed and Booted Eagles, both Black and Red Kites, and the odd-looking Egyptian Vulture.
+Curruca / Sylvia warblers are also well present in the woods and shrubby slopes of Monfragüe with six species: Western Orphean, Western Subalpine, Blackcap, Dartford, Common Whitethroat, Spectacled and Sardinian Warblers.
+On the cliffs we will try our luck at finding Blue Rock Thrush, Rock Bunting, Red-rumped Swallow, Crag Martin, the wary Black Stork and the impressive Eurasian Eagle Owl.
+Dinner and overnight at our hotel near Monfragüe.

 Breakfast first, then we will travel to the plains.
 A vast flat region exists between Trujillo and Cáceres towns with isolated woodland patches suitable for a large community of steppic birds and raptors.
-This will be the best day to see some of the specialities of the steppe habitats such as Stone Curlew, Black-bellied and Pin-tailed Sandgrouse, Montagu’s Harrier, Great and Little Bustards, Lesser Kestrel, Corn Buntings, Calandra Lark and maybe the first Black-eared Wheatears.
+This will be the best day to see some of the specialities of the steppe habitats such as Stone Curlew (Eurasian Thick-knee), Black-bellied and Pin-tailed Sandgrouse, Montagu’s Harrier, Great and Little Bustards, Lesser Kestrel, Corn Buntings, Calandra Lark, Greater Short-toed Lark and Black-eared Wheatears.
 Before ending our day we will surely have time to explore the Guadiloba reservoir where we might see Eurasian Spoonbill, Cattle Egret, Spanish Sparrow, Crested Lark and Zitting Cisticola.
-Accommodation in Extremadura.
+Accommodation near Monfragüe.

 This itinerary might change according weather conditions or at discretion of our guide